Amazfit has a new smartwatch coming, and it looks like a hardier Apple Watch

 - Check out our Amazfit Bip review

-Amazfit is no stranger to rugged smartwatches: its T Rex, which we first saw at CES 2020, was designed for outdoor use,s hirked the design of prior Amazfit devices in favor of a more traditional chunky digital timepiece look.
-The new Ares seems like a return to a more modern smartwatch appearance.
+Amazfit is no stranger to rugged smartwatches: its T Rex, which we first saw at CES 2020, was designed for outdoor use.
+Huami went with a more traditional chunky digital timepiece look for it, while the new Ares seems like a return to a more modern smartwatch appearance that prior Amazfit devices exhibited.

 A smartwatch for adventure, or war?